drzchen/movec/README.md

 Here are some notes:

-* Note that if your system fails on a benchmark program, then you can remove its directory name from the directory list DIRS in `get_table_memsafe.sh` (or remove its source file for a program in SARD+memsafe and nptrs) to exclude the program from instrumentation, build and run.
+* Note that if your system fails on a benchmark program, then you can remove its directory name from the directory list DIRS in `get_table_memsafe.sh` (or remove its source file for a program in SARD+MSBench and Nptrs) to exclude the program from instrumentation, build and run.
 * You can set a different compiler optimization level by passing the argument `O1`, `O2` or `O3` to the shell script, e.g., `./get_table_memsafe.sh O3`.
 * You can set the Movec options using the variable `MOVEC_OPTS` in `get_table_movec-memsafe.sh`.

-For SARD+memsafe and nptrs, running the script costs about 100 minutes.
-Note that the number of false positives reported by SoCets on good programs (represented by a negative number in Table 1 of the paper) should be subtracted from the number of the (good) programs with errors detected.
+For SARD+MSBench, running the script costs about 100 minutes.
+Note that the number of false positives reported by SoCets on good programs (represented by a negative number in the table of the paper) should be subtracted from the number of the (good) programs with errors detected.

+For Nptrs, running the script costs about 20 minutes.

-For MiBench, running the script costs about 20 minutes.
+For MiBench, running the script costs about 60 minutes.
 Note that the data of aborted runs should be manually removed from the table as using these small numbers is unfair.

 For SPEC, running the script costs about 4 hours.